• Skip to primary navigation

 6. That’s it!
 Your pesto is ready to use.
 Sprinkle with additional hemp seeds to add texture or crushed red pepper to add some zing.
 Enjoy your pesto right away, or store in the fridge for up to a week.

-YES!
-Carrot top pesto can be frozen for up to 6 months.
-You can freeze in ice cube trays, pop them out and store in zip top bags.
+• Use ice cube trays to freeze, then pop out and store in freezer safe zip top bags.
 This way you can just add one or two cubes to sauces and dips to liven up their flavor.
-OR, store in larger quantities in air tight containers.

 Did you know commenting and rating recipes is one of the best ways to support your favorite food bloggers?
 If you made this recipe, please consider a five star rating below and leave a comment.
 Also, please share your photos on instagram by tagging me @dkhealthcoach and using the hashtag #debraklein